Abhi0926/Titanic-Machine-Learning-from-Disaster/README.md

 We'll begin with Data Munging and our goal would be understand what the variables mean, deal with missing values and erroneous data.
 We'd do some visualization to get a feel of what's going on.

+Before proceeding, here's description of variables from the data set:

 VARIABLE DESCRIPTIONS:

 survival Survival